Historic flood conditions affect thousands in B.C. Interior | CBC News

 Flooding is also a concern outside of the Interior.

-The province encouraged local governments and First Nations communities along the lower Fraser River to prepare for potential flooding as it experiences high flow rates.
+The province encouraged local governments and First Nations communities along the lower Fraser River to prepare for potential flooding.

-In the north, an area close to Smithers, B.C., was put under evacuation alert.
+Public Safety Minister Mike Farthworth said the province is monitoring the water levels and has activated the South West Region Emergency Centre in Surrey.

+"Even if temperatures cool, and we get additional rain, that can also aggravate soil and dikes that may be saturated," he said, adding that the province will roll out dike patrols starting next week.

 With files from The Canadian Press